 radiated infrared 83%.

-Over the operating life of the lamp, vaporized filament material is deposited on the inner wall of the glass bulb and blackens it in the process.
+Over the operating life of the lamp, vaporized filament material is deposited on the inner wall of the glass bulb (envelope) and blackens it in the process.
 The blackening reduces the amount of light emitted from the lamp.
 Increasing the envelope size is a means of distributing the tungsten deposits more widely.
 An example of this can be seen with the 3.0 amp, CC8 filament, P30s lamp that is available in an S8 or S11 envelope.
 The S8 has a higher initial lumens output than the S11, but degrades more quickly through blackening.

 Lamps that have been specifically developed for AtoN beacons generally consist of: